yokto/xicecat/README.md

 	redo xicecat

 If libnice is installed in your home.
-Use "PKG_CONFIG_PATH=/path/lib/pkgconfig" and "-Wl,-rpath /home/silvio/stuff/libnice-install/lib/".
+Use "PKG_CONFIG_PATH=/path/lib/pkgconfig" and "-Wl,-rpath /path/to/lib/folder/".

 ## Use

+Make a new xmpp account.
+Your xmpp password will be on ps and in future versions you might even get messages.

 xicecat currently does *not work with google a google account* because google changes the resource name.